kimtth/awesome-azure-openai-llm/README.md

   <img src="files/oai-rag-success-story.jpg" width="500">

+- [Graph RAG](https://medium.com/@nebulagraph/graph-rag-the-new-llm-stack-with-knowledge-graphs-e1e902c504ed): NebulaGraph proposes the concept of Graph RAG, which is a retrieval enhancement technique based on knowledge graphs. [demo](https://www.nebula-graph.io/demo) [8 Sep 2023]

+### **The Problem with RAG**

 - The Problem with RAG
   1. A question is not semantically similar to its answers.
 Cosine similarity may favor semantically similar texts that do not contain the answer.
   1. Semantic similarity gets diluted if the document is too long.
 Cosine similarity may favor short documents with only the relevant information.